Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Simulating binary black holes in the Galaxy

 \subsection{Initial condition}

 In this subsection, we report the set of initial conditions that we have used to create our sample of compact object binaries.
-Except for the probability distribution for metallicities that requires special attention if we want to mimic the Galaxy, the rest of the conditions are almost identical to what has been used in the study from \citet{Spera:2018wnw}, which also agrees with the choice of \citet{Sana:2012px}:
+Except for the probability distribution for metallicities that requires special attention if we want to mimic the Galaxy, the rest of the conditions are almost identical to what has been used in the study from \citet{Spera:2018wnw}, which also agrees with the choice of \citet{Sana:2012px}.
+The justification of this set of parameters is extensively discussed in \cite{Spera:2018wnw}.
+Moreover, the effect of this particular choice on the resulting population of black hole binaries is the study of \cite{Iorio:2023sgz}.
+We shall comment more on this after we list the set of parameters adopted:

 \begin{itemize}

 \item The mass of the primary (larger mass) ZAMS star, denoted as $M_1$, follows a power-law distribution based on the Kroupa initial mass function \citep{Kroupa:2000iv}:

 \item The mass of the secondary (smaller mass) ZAMS star $M_2$ is determined by the distribution of initial mass ratio $q_i$: